fairmath/fherma-challenges/softmax-function/description.md

 where $\hat y$ is your result and $y$ is the expected value.

+To ensure the top values are correct, the same metric with a threshold of 0.01 will also be applied to the top five elements.
+The overall accuracy will be calculated as their average.

-Execution time will also be considered, and faster solutions will be favored when accuracy levels are similar.
+Execution time will also be factored into the score, and faster solutions will be favored when accuracy levels are similar.

 ## Awards